 The Ethics Hotline is operated by an independent, third-party vendor, EthicsPoint.
 The vendor is an established hotline provider, and assures the employee of his/her anonymity.
 Either by phone or by web access, a report may be made through the hotline.

 On a practical basis – what should I do?

 - As Department Head, it’s important that we set the “tone at the top.”
 As a steward of a public institution’s resources, we should support and encourage transparency in our operations.
 Encourage faculty to become familiar with fiscal policies.

 - Be aware of any unusual circumstances regarding policy compliance or conflict of interest within your organization that may require your attention, and don’t hesitate to ask questions.
 Discuss any concerns or actual violations with your Dean, and determine what actions must be taken.

 - Submit your Personal Financial Disclosure Form timely with the Missouri Ethics Commission.
 There are imposed penalties if your form is submitted late!
-If you have questions, contact Internal Audit.
+If you have questions, contact Internal Audit and Compliance.

 - If a Hotline complaint comes to your attention, support the administration’s prompt review of facts and circumstances to resolve the matter.

 Contact your Dean, General Counsel or Internal Audit and Compliance.